 Smokey Tiptoes gets onto the doorstop for the second time...yesterday this was as far as she got, today she made it into the garden for one minute....then she decides life as a house cat must be too good and gets back up the stairs pronto!!
 I'm glad she sees the house as a place of safety, and that she did not bolt away.

-Abbey and I have sucessfully completed Level One with Quantum Savvy, they have a great on-line site which is very accessible, a lot of which non-members can use.
+Abbey and I have sucessfully completed Level One with Quantum Savvy, they have a great on-line site which is very accessible.

-sharing a membership with Parelli and hope to be able to put their vast store of available learning to good use.
+I am currently a Parelli member and hope to be able to put their vast store of available learning to good use.